 Those, then, are the new features we'd like to see in the HomePod 2.
-If the Taiwanese report is right, however, and we'll be getting a drastically cheaper model (see the price section, next), it would be unrealistic to expect a raft of new features.
+If the Taiwanese report mentioned above is right, however, and we'll be getting a drastically cheaper model (see the price section, above), it would be unrealistic to expect a raft of new features.
 (It would really add insult to injury for early adopters if a new model appeared less than a year later that was half the price and did all the things the first one couldn't.)

 Indeed, Apple could be expected to cut back on the feature set for the budget-focused version rumoured.